Looter (character): Fictional character biography

-Norton G. Fester was always a poorly skilled scientist, and was considered a crackpot by his colleagues.
-One day, however, he found an unusual meteor that had crashed to Earth.
-Excited by his discovery, Fester searched for funding into a project, but investors went for more commercial ventures.
-Fester decided to continue without funding, and while chiseling the meteor, he struck a pocket of gas.
-Immersed in the strange compound, he discovered that he now had super-strength and agility thanks to the meteor's powers.
-Fester decided to devote his time and new powers to crime from then on.
-Calling himself the Looter, he struck banks and offices everywhere, gaining his current name.
-However, after attempting to steal another meteor to continually supply himself with his powers, he was defeated by Spider-Man after a battle in a hot-air balloon.
+Norton G. Fester is a poorly skilled scientist who is considered a crackpot by his colleagues.
+One day, he finds an unusual meteor that had crashed to Earth.
+Excited by his discovery, Fester searches for funding into a project, but his potential investors are more interested in commercial ventures.
+Fester decides to continue without funding, and while chiseling the meteor, he strikes a pocket of gas.
+Exposure to the gas gives him superhuman strength and agility.
+Fester decides to devote his time and new powers to crime.
+Calling himself the Looter, he attacks banks and offices.
+After attempting to steal another meteor to renew his powers, he is defeated by Spider-Man.

 Since then, the Looter has had little success as a criminal, even after a name change to the Meteor Man.
-He would come into conflict with Nighthawk after stealing a meteor from Kyle Richmond's home after he purchased it from the museum.
-Meteor Man would face Nighthawk and Spider-Man but would escape.
+He comes into conflict with Nighthawk after stealing a meteor from Kyle Richmond's home.
+Meteor Man faces Nighthawk and Spider-Man and manages to escape.
 Valkyrie from the Defenders helps Spider-Man apprehend Meteor Man.
-Fester tried to escape on his balloon but Valkyrie throws her sword into the balloon, causing it to pop.
-Meteor Man crashed into the ground and is hospitalized for a few months.
-He would reappear at the Empire State University campus to find components from a microwave energy exhibit to increase his powers.
-This would lead into another conflict with Spider-Man and Giant-Man.
-Fester created a transmitter that transmuted the energy in his meteors into microwaves which is then transmitted into his nervous system.
-However, his transmitter was channeling too much power and the feedback caused it to explode and Fester was presumed dead.
+Meteor Man tries to escape on his balloon, but Valkyrie throws her sword into the balloon, causing it to pop.
+Meteor Man crashes into the ground and is hospitalized for a few months.

+Meteor Man reappears at the Empire State University campus, trying to find components from a microwave energy exhibit to increase his powers.
+This leads him into another conflict with Spider-Man and Giant-Man.
+Meteor Man creates a transmitter that transmutes the energy in his meteors into microwave energy, which is then transmitted into his nervous system.
+However, his transmitter overloads and explodes, apparently killing him.